amrlabib/javascript-essentials/context.md

 ```

 **Hint:**
-By Convention we use Capitalized function name for constructors in javascript.
+By Convention we use capitalize the first letter in function when we use it as constructor.

 ---